kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

   // +required
   // +kubebuilder:validation:MaxLength=256
   Protocol BackendProtocol `json:"protocol"`
-  // TLS defines the TLS configuration for the backend.
+  // TLS defines the TLS configuration that a client should use when talking to the backend.
   // +optional
   TLS *BackendTLS `json:"tls,omitempty"`
   // +optional